 orAcheter

-from others.Derived properties can reconcile information from different systems by mapping, coalescing or transforming properties to a single point of reference.
+from others.Derived properties can reconcile information from different systems by mapping, coalescing or transforming properties to a golden source.

 Recipes can marshal pricing data from different vendors and incorporate a waterfall of pricing models and methodologies to enable numerous streams of information to inform valuation operations.